akhilsairam2016/Time-Table-Mangement-System/README.md

 # Time-Table-Mangement-System
-Management and Generation of the timetable for an Educational Institution
+Management and Generation of the Timetable for an Educational Institution